Premiership of David Crisafulli: 2024 Queensland state election

 The 2024 Queensland state election was held on 26 October 2024.
 Polls prior to the election held that the chance of a Liberal-National party landslide was a probability.
 It is widely believed that Crisafulli's ambiguity on the issue of abortion caused polls to narrow before the election.
 Regardless of the poll narrowing, Crisafulli led the LNP to victory in the election, securing 52 of the 93 seats in the unicameral Parliament of Queensland.
 The Liberal-National party's win in the 2024 election secured the first LNP government since Campbell Newman won in a greatly-extensive landslide after the 2012 Queensland state election.

-In Australia's eight self-governing states and territories, all but 3 are currently under the control of a Liberal-National coalition affiliate government.
+In Australia's eight self-governing states and territories, only 3 are currently under the control of a Liberal-National coalition affiliate government.
 Between the 2023 New South Wales state election and the electoral landslide victory of Coalition affiliate the Country Liberal Party in the Northern Territory in August 2024, Tasmania was the country's only Coalition government — albeit in a fracturing minority supported by independents.